edf1101/LaserTag/notes.md

 - Anticheat could work by making a hash of all the weapons and checking if each gun has the same total weapon hash.
 - Would be nice if beacon code was in this same repository and you just changed a define at the top of the file to switch between the two.
-- Same with test mode except it could be hold down trigger instead of define.
+- Same with test mode except it could be hold down trigger on start instead of define.
 - Latch circuit to turn on the gun and timer / menu to turn off the gun
 - Bump the bottom of the gun twice to reload magazine.
+- Have gun groups so you can have a game of only pistols, only default guns etc.
+- Have a gun game mode eg COD
+- manhunt mode
+- tag / bomb mode
+- Implement fireing where it checks player is able to fire and gamemode state is allowed to fire
+- different kind of leaderboards for different games.
+Inheritance?